 Artificial Tears can be Messy and Inconvenient

-Artificial tears may soothe your eyes, but because they do not treat the cause of the condition, relief is only temporary.
+Artificial tears may soothe your eyes, but because they do not treat the cause of the condition; relief is only temporary.
 You may be compelled to apply the eye drops frequently to find relief.
-It may also be necessary to experiment with different brands to find one that works for your symptoms.
+You may need to experiment with different brands to find one that works for your symptoms.
 This can make the use of eye drops to find relief from dry eye syndrome a messy, expensive and very inconvenient long-term solution.

 Punctal Plugs Require the Insertion of a Foreign Body into the Eyelid

-LipiFlow is a treatment that is usually used for dry eye patient whose eyes are less inflamed.
+LipiFlow is a treatment that is usually used for dry eye patients with less-inflammed eyes.
 It involves the application of controlled heat to the inner eyelid and uses sporadic pressure to force oils from the blocked Meibomian glands.
 The technology can be used to treat both the lower and upper eyelids at the same time.
 While Lipiflow may do an excellent job of opening the blocked glands, it may not adequately address the reason the glands became blocked in the first place.

-The fatty acids in omega-3 supplements, such as fish oil or flax seeds, are thought to reduce the risk of dry eyes syndrome and treat the inflammation associated with the condition, but the use of the supplements may not have consistent results.
-The known drawbacks of using these unregulated supplements as a treatment method include their unpleasant taste and the adverse interactions they can have with other types of medicines.
+The fatty acids in omega-3 supplements, such as fish oil or flax seeds, are thought to reduce the risk of dry eye syndrome and treat the inflammation associated with the condition.
+However, the use of the supplements may not have consistent results.
+The known drawbacks of using these unregulated supplements as a treatment method include their unpleasant taste and the adverse interactions they can have with other types of medicine.

 Why You Should Choose IPL Treatment For Dry Eye

-Intense Pulsed Light, or IPL, treatment is effective because not only can it alleviate the symptoms associated with dry eye syndrome, it can directly treat the primary cause of the condition and slow the progression of the chronic dry eye, all without drops.
-It is a light-based treatment that targets the problematic blood vessels in the eyelids and skin that are responsible for the dysfunction of your Meibomian glands.
+Intense Pulsed Light, or IPL, treatment is effective because it alleviates the symptoms associated with dry eye syndrome AND can directly treat the primary cause of the condition.
+IPL slows the progression of chronic dry eye without drops.
+It is a light-based treatment that targets the problematic blood vessels in the eyelids and skin responsible for the dysfunction of your Meibomian glands.
 As a result, the quality and quantity of the tears may improve.